Photon-einstein/Udacity_Frontend_Web_Developer_nanodegree/4-Second_project_CSS_techniques/project_guide.md

     7.1.1.
 Make the styling of the banner for large screens (Done) 7.1.2.
 Make the styling of the banner for small screens (Done)

     7.2.1.
-Make the styling of the bio section for large screens (in progress)
+Make the styling of the bio section for large screens (in progress) --- similar to '.history-content' class

     7.2.2.
 Make the styling of the bio section for small screens (TBD) 7.3.1.
 Make the styling of the footer section for large screens (TBD)